xleon/I18N-Portable/README.md

         ...
     }

- You will get live updates when loading another locale at run time because `I18N` implements `INotifyPropertyChanged`.
+ You will get live updates when loading another locale at run time because `I18N.Current` implements `INotifyPropertyChanged` and references to the indexer will be updated.

 **Xaml sample**